 - Uncheck their boxes and click OK to disable them temporarily.

-- Once you are back to the desktop, open the same window by repeating the previous steps.
+- Once you are back on the desktop, open the same window by repeating the previous steps.

 - Now you should check the boxes for two .NET Framework features that were disabled and click “OK”.